domOrielton/minimal-web-notepad/README.md

 No configuration should be needed as long as mod_rewrite is enabled and the web server is allowed to write to the `_notes` directory.
 All the notes are stored as text files so a server running Apache (or Nginx) should be enough, no databases required.

+There may be scenarios where the $base_url variable in `config.php` needs to be replaced with the hardcoded URL path of your installation.
+If that is the case just replace the line in `config.php` beginning with  `$base_url = dirname('//'` with `$base_url ='http://actualURL.com/notes'` replacing actualURL.com/notes with whatever is relevant for your installation.

 ### On Apache

 You may need to enable mod_rewrite and set up `.htaccess` files in your site configuration.